 • hisiikcumyin Pathway Agreement (Bilateral agreement with B.C.) - signed Oct 14, 2021

-• hisiikcumyin Memorandum of Understanding (Bilateral agreement with Canada) - drafted for signing in near future
+• hisiikcumyin Memorandum of Understanding (Bilateral agreement with Canada) - signed June 27, 2024

 • nupp̓iiłčik Accord (Tripartite agreement with B.C. and Canada) - drafting phase, signing date yet to be determined